hclbaur/sdt-core/docs/TUTORIAL.md

 }
 </pre>

 Due to the local scope of variables, *V* equals 1 after the last iteration; the inner *V* shadows the outer one (which is not incremented).

-Also, the same variable can be used in unrelated contexts:
+Also, a variable with the same name can be declared in unrelated contexts:

 <pre>
 transform {